ThomasWarford/autoencoder_cluster_results/2Dmatpedia/README.md

-- Tables of all clustered materials analysed in the paper, with their associated band structures, are found in ”all_cluster_tables”.
+- Tables of all clustered materials, with their associated band structures, are found in ”all_cluster_tables”.

 - Full material data for this electronic clustering can be found in "df_fingerprints_and_final_labels.csv".